DaveCaulfield/hangman/README.md

 ## Bugs

 # Deployment
+The Hangman web application was deployed using the [Heroku](https://id.heroku.com/login) platform.

+The following steps were taken to deploy the site:

  - Log into your Heroku account.
  - From the home dashboard, click on "New" then "Create new app".